aws/aws-cdk/docs/src/getting-started.rst

 toolkit and language bindings.

-You must set the `JAVA_HOME` environment variable to the path to where you have installed the JDK or JRE installed on your machine to build an |cdk| app in Java.
+You must set the `JAVA_HOME` environment variable to the path to where you have installed the JDK on your machine to build an |cdk| app in Java.

 .. _setup_recommendations: